crav710/Ticketing-Microservice-App/README.md

 The ticket service has api for create , update , get tickets with keyword title and cost.

 - Error First driven approach for ticket service.
 Writing out all test cases and then doing the implementation.
+- NATS Streaming Server as Event Bus , Port Forwarding , Queue groups(make sure event goes to one instance)
+- Heart Beats and Event Miss Sceanrios
+- Handling Concurrency Issues : To have database in a service maintaining the Seq of events in Publisher , match the seq-1 in listener.
+- Using Fake or Mock fuctions from jest to simulate the nats publisher command.
 - #####

 ##### Client Module